g

 Rolling Admission

-A college admissions policy that allows applicants to submit applications at any date prior to the beginning of classes.
-Applications are reviewed by the admissions office as they are received.
+A college admissions model that allows applicants to submit applications at any date prior to the beginning of classes.
+When admissions offices use the rolling admissions model, applications are reviewed by the admissions office as they are received and admissions decisions are made as the applications are reviewed.

 Student-Faculty Ratio